 5. Wear plastic gloves throughout the litter cleanup event.

-For information about COVID-19, please refer to the Centers for Disease Control and Prevention or the Florida Department of Health.
+For information about COVID-19, please refer to Keep America Beautiful's Guide to Litter Cleanup in a COVID-19 Environment, Centers for Disease Control and Prevention, or the Florida Department of Health.

 Adopt-A-Street GIS Map

 Streets available for adoption are marked with a thick, red line.
 (Please note Adopt-A-Street GIS Map is updated as often as possible, but sometimes there are delays in posting new street adoption information)